recursivecodes/ivs-esp-whip-demo/README.md

 ### SEI Publishing

 This demo includes SEI (Supplemental Enhancement Information) publishing capabilities for embedding metadata directly into H.264 video streams.
 For detailed information about SEI features, configuration, and usage, see [SEI_README.md](SEI_README.md).

+#### SEI Test Messages

+The demo can automatically send test SEI messages every 3 seconds during streaming.
+This feature is controlled by the `SEI_ENABLE_TEST_MESSAGES` setting in `main/settings.h`:

+-   Set to `true` to enable automatic test messages (default)
+-   Set to `false` to disable automatic test messages and only use manual CLI commands

 SEI CLI commands: